PD75/ui-angular/README.md

 #### Integrated Build

 To integrate with your own gulp build
-- Copy ui-angular to your build folder and set the relative paths in the file
+- Copy `ui-angular.json` to your build folder and set the relative paths in the file
 - There must be a semantic.json file in the same folder
 - add
 ``` javascript